-Ryanair says Brexit disruption to UK-EU flights increasingly likely
+Ryanair chief says Brexit threat to UK-EU flights increasing

 "We're 12 months down the road, and we're no closer to an agreement," O'Leary said.

-Additional reporting by Conor Humphries,; editing by Louise Heavens and Adrian Croft
+Additional reporting by Conor Humphries in Dublin and Victoria Bryan in Berlin,; editing by Louise Heavens and Adrian Croft